 It has already happened that we showed you something different a natural paradise, and we saw that you enjoyed…such as the article on the 3D Museum of Manila, an interactive museum where the interactivity differentiates it from the usual museums…

-Today we have chosen to show you Panagbenga, the flower festival happen during the month of February in Baguio; a festival that gives us joyful images of cascade of colors.
+Today we have chosen to show you Panagbenga; the flower festival 2020 happen on 29/2 and 1/3 in Baguio; a festival that gives us joyful images of cascade of colors.

 Panagbenga is a word with a Malayo-Polynesian origin, it means “blooming season”, the season of awakening of nature after the cold winter.

 Baguio City was chosen for this annual festival because, unlike the very hot climate of the Philippines, the temperatures of this area, located in Benguet province north of Luzon, are mild even during the summer thanks to the altitude of more than 1500 meters above sea level.